adobe/helix-importer-ui/importer-guidelines.md

 ### Convert background images

-Backgroud images are either part of the CSS or inline styles.
+Background images are either part of the CSS or inline styles.
 As mentioned above, the styles considered when converting the DOM to Markdown.
 If background images are used on the pages being imported, they must receive a special treatment.

 Note: in a preprocessing step, the importer tries its best to inline in the DOM the background images which are stored in CSS files.